 Students have the opportunity to ‘drop-in’ to all the various departments and offices at Downs and learn about the work being done there and interact with staff.
 Each day, students are given a task to complete and this is reviewed at the end of each day.
 To date, 50 students have completed our work experience week.

-Applications for 2023 will open in the Spring.
+Applications for 2024 are open in the Spring.